-a.
+- a.
 Project Managers shall include in all Subscription contracts certain provisions, statements and information intended to protect consumers, in the form and manner required by the Oregon Community Solar Program.
-The specific provisions can be found in the Requirements chapter of the Program Implementation Manual.
+The specific provisions can be found in the Requirements chapter of the Program Implementation Manual. - b.

-- b.
 Contracts between Project Managers and residential Participants must use a standard, Program-approved contract template. - c.
 The Oregon Community Solar Program contract disclosure checklist shall be presented to every customer prior to signing a participation contract. - d.
-Written contract terms and verbal representations made by Project Managers and their agents shall not conflict with each other. - e.
-Project Managers and their agents shall consider a customer's capacity to understand the terms, ramifications and risks of a contract before entering into such contract. - f.
+Written contract terms and verbal representations made by Project Managers and their Agents shall not conflict with each other. - e.
+Project Managers and their Agents shall consider a customer's capacity to understand the terms, ramifications and risks of a contract before entering into such contract. - f.
 Contracts and marketing materials intended to aid a customer's decision to enter into a contract shall be provided in a language that is understandable to the customer.
 If such a contract cannot be provided, customers can request services to seek translation from the Program Administration team. - g.
-Project Manager shall keep up-to-date records of Participant contract and Subscription information to facilitate correct billing and crediting for generation on utility bills. - h.
+Project Manager shall keep up-to-date records of Participant contract and Subscription information to facilitate correct billing and crediting for generation on Utility bills. - h.
 Project Managers may impose additional Project eligibility requirements on Participants, provided those requirements do not discriminate based on race, color, religion, sex, sexual orientation, national origin, marital status, disability, familial status, source of income or any other protected status. - i.
-Participants must be given the right to cancel their contract and receive a full refund on any deposits or payments if the request is made within three business days of signing the contract.
+Project Managers must make good-faith efforts to serve and contract with non-English speaking customers referred by the Low-Income Facilitator and may use interpretation services provided by the Program for this purpose if needed. - j.
+Participants must be given the right to cancel their contract and receive a full refund on any deposits or payments if the request is made within three business days (Monday through Friday, excluding federal holidays) of signing the contract.